 For experienced walkers, taking on the challenge of the entire 223km length of the Larapinta Trail is high on the bucket list.
 During this complete traverse of the inspiring Larapinta Trail, self guided trekkers carry their own full pack, up to 25kg in weight across the arid and captivating West MacDonnell Ranges.
-While there will be some challenging stages as you pass over remote ridges and canyons (walking up to 35kms on some days), the feeling of achievement that will come over you as you view your path from the top of Mount Sonder is a memory to cherish for a lifetime.
-When to go:
+While there will be some challenging stages as you pass over remote ridges and canyons (walking up to 35kms on some days), the feeling of achievement will come over you as you view your path from the top of Mount Sonder – it's a memory to cherish for a lifetime.

 The Overland Track

-The Overland Track covers all skill levels.
+Difficulty: The Overland Track covers all skill levels.
 Some days can be strenuous but are generally unintimidating.
-However, the weather in Cradle Mountain Lake St Claire National Park can be localised, and trekking during the early spring or late autumn months can see strong winds, rain and sleet during the day.
+However, the weather in Cradle Mountain-Lake St Claire National Park can be localised, and trekking during the early spring or late autumn months can see strong winds, rain and sleet during the day.

-The months of December-April have long daylight hours and warmer average temperatures.
+When to go: The months of December-April have long daylight hours and warmer average temperatures.
 However, weather conditions can change rapidly at any time of the year.
 Trekkers can expect extremes such as howling winds, sleet, snow, relentless rain and blazing sun.
 All of these varied conditions can be experienced even within a single day.
-Difficulty:

-The South Coast Track is undoubtedly one of last great wilderness treks in Australia, and is also known as one of Tassie’s toughest multi-day treks.
-Crossing the unspoiled wilderness of Tasmania’s southernmost shores, this challenging, 9 day trek covers 85 kilometers over a variety of Tasmanian landscapes – these include empty beaches, towering rainforests, and alpine heights.
-You can expect to carry a full pack of up to 20 kg’s, while walking 10-15 kms each day across remote walking tracks, sometimes across river crossings, muddy moors and steep ascents.
+The South Coast Track is undoubtedly one of the last great wilderness treks in Australia and is also known as one of Tassie’s toughest multi-day treks.
+Crossing the unspoiled wilderness of Tasmania’s southernmost shores, this challenging, 9-day trek covers 85 kilometres over a variety of Tasmanian landscapes – these include empty beaches, towering rainforests, and alpine heights.
+You can expect to carry a full pack of up to 20 kg’s, while walking 10-15 km each day across remote walking tracks, sometimes across river crossings, muddy moors and steep ascents.
 The ever-changing landscape, pristine wilderness and abundance of wildlife make it all worthwhile – not to mention the feeling of elation and pride as you finish the trek!

 When to go: The simple answer for this is between November and April.
 Be prepared for any weather conditions, as the weather can turn very, very quickly.
-Difficulty:

-Located in the remote south west of Tasmania, the Mount Anne Circuit presents one of the Australia’s great bushwalking challenges.
-Combining all of our favourite aspects of a south west wilderness epic: a spectacular objective, sub alpine crags and exposed scrambles, deep forests and idyllic lakes.
-Our five day itinerary allows us enough time to do a complete circuit with extra time for side trips and in case of delays due to bad weather.
-When to go:
+Located in the remote southwest of Tasmania, the Mount Anne Circuit presents one of Australia’s great bushwalking challenges.
+Combining all of our favourite aspects of a southwest wilderness epic: a spectacular objective, sub-alpine crags and exposed scrambles, deep forests and idyllic lakes.
+Our five-day itinerary allows us enough time to do a complete circuit with extra time for side trips and in case of delays due to bad weather.

-Mount Anne trips run between January to May, however Tasmania’s alpine regions can experience heavy rainfalls and temperatures below zero degrees in summer.
+When to go: Mount Anne trips run between January to May, however, Tasmania’s alpine regions can experience heavy rainfalls and temperatures below zero degrees in summer.
 For group safety and comfort, having adequate gear and equipment for the local conditions is essential.
-Difficulty:

-Port Davey Track treks run from January to May, however it is important to note that Tasmanian weather can be unpredictable, and can change rapidly.
+When to go: Port Davey Track treks run from January to May, however, it is important to note that Tasmanian weather can be unpredictable, and can change rapidly.
 A warm sunny day can quickly turn to a day of high winds, hail, sleet and snow — even in summer.
-Difficulty:

-Physical and mental preparation for your trek cannot be highlighted enough.
-Come open minded and ready for a wonderful experience whatever the weather, whoever the group, and let go of your preconceived ideas.
+Difficulty: Physical and mental preparation for your trek cannot be highlighted enough.
+Come open-minded and ready for a wonderful experience whatever the weather, whoever the group, and let go of your preconceived ideas.
 Your guides will be working to enhance your trek and maximise your safety.

-Frenchman’s Cap is one of the top walks in Australia, and is a 46km challenging return journey that gives trekkers some of the best views across the entire World Heritage Wilderness area.
-Amidst this truly wild area you will discover an abundance of wildlife including many endemic bird species.
+Frenchmans Cap is one of the top walks in Australia and is a 46km challenging return journey that gives trekkers some of the best views across the entire World Heritage Wilderness area.
+Amidst this truly wild area, you will discover an abundance of wildlife including many endemic bird species.
 By allowing five days of walking and camping under the summit, the carefully thought out itinerary allows a greater chance of visiting the peak in fine weather.
-From the summit you will be rewarded with spectacular views throughout the Tasmanian wilderness including Mt.
+From the summit, you will be rewarded with spectacular views throughout the Tasmanian wilderness including Mt.
 Ossa, the Arthur Range and Macquarie Harbour.

 When to go: The months of December-April have long daylight hours and warmer average temperatures.
 However, walkers are warned that rapidly changing weather conditions can occur at any time of the year.
 These can include howling winds, sleet, snow, relentless rain and blazing sun.
 All of these varied conditions can be experienced even within a single day.
-Difficulty: